- 1 26 DIY Sore Knee Pain Treatments You Can Easily Do at Home

 - Drink less alcohol

 - Eat moderately.
-Try fasting for at least one half day a week, to give your digestive system a rest.
-Plus, when you fast on regular basis, your body learns to burn off fat.
+Try fasting for at least one-half day a week to give your digestive system a rest.
+Plus, when you fast regularly, your body learns to burn off fat.

 - Consider intermittent fasting, which means not eating for 12-18 hours during a 24-hour cycle

 There has been a lot of discussion Superfoods, pack more nutrition in them than ordinary foods.
 They may have more protein than their normal counterparts, an example being Quinoa versus Rice.

 They may have massive amounts of Vitamin C or other vitamins, such as rose hips versus oranges.